mannylogic/SDN_IDPS/README.md

 SDN controller.
 Three IDPS scripts were used to detect and mitigate the attacks (one for each attack), two of which are bespoke scripts, whilst one was sourced from a top paper with slight changes made to it.
-The IDPS employed Credit- Based Threshold Random Walk and Rate limiting algorithms.
+The IDPS employed Credit-Based Threshold Random Walk and Rate limiting algorithms.
 Key performance metrics, including detection time, mitigation time, and the impact on legitimate traffic by measuring RTT, were recorded and analyzed.